Mary Styles Harris: Early life

 where her parents built up her father's medical practice.
-However, Harris's father died tragically in 1958 when Harris was nine years old.
+However, Harris's father died in 1958 when Harris was nine years old.

 Education

 Harris was one of the first African Americans to enroll at Miami Jackson High School, graduating twelfth in her class of 350 in 1967.

 She became one of the first women to enroll at Lincoln University in Pennsylvania, spending most of her time with pre-med students.
 She then turned down a place at the University of Miami Medical School, to pursue a research career.

 After graduating from Lincoln University in 1971, Harris enrolled at Cornell University where she studied molecular genetics, supported by a Ford Foundation Doctoral Fellowship.
-Harris earned her doctorate in 1975 and was a research associate, studying the virology of tumors, in the medical school at Rutgers University from 1975-77.
+Harris earned her doctorate in 1975 and was a research associate, studying the virology of tumors, in the medical school at Rutgers University from 1975 to 1977.

 Career

 After graduating from Cornell, Harris was awarded a post-doctoral fellowship by the National Cancer Institute.
 She went onto the New Jersey University of Medicine and Dentistry where she researched the genetic composition of viruses.